adimehta03/CODS-NLP-ML-Team/README.md

     conda activate venv

-To initialise Rasa and train your model :
+To initialise Rasa and train your model, run the following command in Anaconda Prompt :

     rasa init